."Skutler" Motorsports,

 .

 The first day I observed as my veteran co-workers went about their daily routines.
-Bob B., and Ron M., the senior most gentlemen, tread a well-worn path; they have a grace about them as they pivot from one task to another.
-Mark, the capricious young General strutting about with a cigarette dangling from his lips, is a transfer; he'd been transferred in in an effort to change the downward trajectory of the business.
+Bob B. and Ron M., the senior most gentlemen, tread a well-worn path; they have a grace about them as they pivot from one petty task to another.
+Mark, the capricious Yankee General strutting about with a cigarette dangling from his lips, is a transfer; he's been transferred in in an effort to change the downward trajectory of the business.

-With the air compressors up and running the garage staff gather around the coffee machine in the break area for a smoke.
-With a coffee in one hand and a cigarette in the other they banter happily; one or two of them appear to be hung-over.
-Then, out of nowhere the young Yankee General appears; then, he fires off a verbal barb and everyone chugs their coffee and heads to their station.
+With the air compressors up and running the shop staff gather around the coffee machine in the break area for a smoke.
+With coffee in one hand and a cigarette in the other the staff banter happily; one or two of them appear to be hung-over.
+Then, out of nowhere, the Yankee General appears; then he fires off a verbal barb and everyone chugs their coffee and heads to their respective stations. .

-It's a quiet morning and the overall demeanor in the shop is one of waiting.
-A customer enters the spacious lobby and is gone within a minute.
-"May as well tidy up."
-Skutler's lobby is more museum than showroom because much of what's in it is old or discontinued.
-Since I'm the only one making a fuss about how everything needs rearranging the task falls to me; that's what I do, I rearrange and organize things.
-Actually, sorting everything isn't so bad because everything I come across tells a story.
-For starters, I pull a dusty KFC box out from behind some catalogs.
-Inside the KFC box are petrified chicken bones; which, tells me long ago the shop suddenly became busy and somebody forgot to finish their lunch.
+It's a slow morning and the overall demeanor of the shop is one of waiting.
+A customer enters the lobby and is gone within a minute.
+Skutler's spacious lobby is more a museum than a showroom because most of what's inside it is either old or discontinued.
+Since I'm making a fuss about how everything needs rearranging the task falls to me; that's what I'm good at, I organize things.
+Actually, sorting and organizing everything isn't so bad because everything I find tells a story.
+For starters, I pull a dusty KFC box from behind some catalogs.
+Inside the box are petrified chicken bones; which, tells me, long ago, the shop, suddenly, got busy and somebody forgot to finish their lunch.

 .